9

 • "makes the majority happy"

-Why others are wrong: A (A valid critique, but not the one in the text.), C (Utilitarianism is secular.), D (Actually, it risks the opposite (ignoring individual rights).).
+Why others are wrong: A (A valid critique, but not the one in the text.), B (This option is incorrect.), D (Actually, it risks the opposite (ignoring individual rights).).